dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 # What is this?

-This test framework runs acceptance tests against the Explore Education Statistics service using selenium and robot framework.
+This test framework runs UI tests against the Explore Education Statistics service using selenium and robot framework.

 Currently, these tests are being maintained so they can be run on Linux or Windows.
 They're not being maintained for MacOS, but they may work without too much trouble.
 If you try MacOS, ensure you're using python3 and not python2!